Fort Augusta: French and Indian War

-During the French and Indian War in 1756, several hundred French and Indian troops traveled the Great Shamokin Path in an effort to destroy Fort Augusta, the main stronghold of the English at the junction of the East and West branches of the Susquehanna River.
+During the French and Indian War in 1756, several hundred French and Indian troops traveled the Great Shamokin Path in an effort to destroy Fort Augusta, the main British stronghold at the junction of the East and West branches of the Susquehanna River.
 This army was gathered from the French posts at Duquesne, Kittanning, Venango and Le Boeuf and assembled at the mouth of Anderson Creek, near the present location of Curwensville, Clearfield County, Pennsylvania.
 Here, crude boats, rafts and bateaux were constructed for passage down the Susquehanna River for the proposed attack.
 They dragged along with them two small brass cannon, but after reconnoitering found the distance too great for the guns to shoot from the hill opposite the fort, and the attack was abandoned.
 A British defeat at Fort Augusta would have altered the course of the French and Indian War.

 The fort saw no action during Pontiac's War, which was fought in the Great Lakes region, and the garrison was evacuated in June, 1765.
 An Indian trading post, opened in May 1758, remained in operation.